trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 ## Unit Tests

-You may find value in reading our unit tests to understand how the function will choose to scale (up, down or hold) given various inputs.
+You may find value in reading our unit tests to understand how the AutoScaler will choose to scale (up, down or hold) given various inputs.

 ## Load Testing